nseidm1/TaskExecutor/README.md

 within the Task itself to gracefully accommodate restoration from disk, the launching of new activities, and just for general good coding practice.

 The TaskExecutor is managed by a Service, but accessible in a unique way.
-TaskExecutorActivity makes a static request to the Service requesting a callback with a reference to the TaskExecutor.
+TaskActivity makes a static request to the Service requesting a callback with a reference to the TaskExecutor.
 So it's a service, or is it a singleton, who know but it looks cool! :-)

 Tasks have 12 public methods:<br>